ckan/ckan/doc/plugins.rst

 You don't need to specify configuration options to connect to RabbitMQ because the defaults are fine.

-At this point if you edit a package it should be using the queue.
+At this point if you edit a dataset it should be using the queue.
 If you have the echo worker running you'll see the message added to the queue.

 Logging